namra-24/namra-24/README.md

 - 🤝 Interested in contributing to Open Source projects in the future.
 - 💬 Ask me about **Python, Java, C++, HTML, CSS, JavaScript, or Git.**
 - 🎯 Goal: Become a skilled Software Engineer and build impactful applications.
-- ⚡ Fun Fact: I enjoy turning ideas into real projects—one commit at a time.

 </td>